Sidebar Site Navigation

 October 26, 2013 — The NSF workshop, entitled “Drilling, Sampling and Imaging the Depths of the Critical Zone” in Denver, Colorado, has just wrapped up and was a great success.
 An international group of researchers met and participated in a series of brainstorming activities over the course of 2 days.
 We had great discussions and came to an important concensus about directions to pursue in deep critical zone research.

 September 18, 2013 — The group has recently received three National Science Foundation grants in the amount of $527,410 to fund two research projects and one international workshop.
 The first grant, titled “Southern Sierra Critical Zone Observatory”, is part of a $5 million, multi-institutional, cross-disciplinary study of weathering and the hydrologic cycle in California’s most prominent mountain range, the Sierra Nevada.
-This will help support the work of PhD student Heather Rogers.
 The second grant, titled “Collaborative Research: Spatial variability in eroded sediment size and geomorphic processes inferred from detrital thermochronometry and cosmogenic nuclides”, will support groundbreaking work on combining cosmogenic nuclides and detrital thermochronometry and help fund PhD student Claire Lukens.
 The third grant, entitled “NSF Workshop: Drilling, Sampling and Imaging the Depths of the Critical Zone” will support an international workshop in Denver, Colorado, from October 24-26, 2013.
 Outcomes from two of the three grants will leverage contributions from the new Wyoming Center for Environmental Hydrology and Geophysics (WyCEHG).

 August 31, 2013 — Graduate students Claire Lukens and Jesse Hahm presented their work at the International Conference on Geomorphology hosted by the International Association of Geomorphologists in Paris, France.